vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 if data.MyTimer.format('dd') >= '31' then screens['Main'].txt31.background = brushes.green end
 {% endhighlight %}

-In the next paragraph, we loop over the entire SAP data set.
+In the next block, we loop over the entire SAP data set.
 We convert the SAP data value to the current day by using this:

 {% highlight lua %}
 string.sub(current['BEGDA'], 7, 9)
 {% endhighlight %}

 We turn the number of absence days from string to a number with this:

 {% highlight lua %}
 AbsenceDays = math.tonumber(current['ABWTG'])
 {% endhighlight %}

-Then, we check for every entry and the day if the number of absence day indicate a severe or minor accident and set the text field color accordingly.
-That's it.
+Then, we check every entry and day.
+If the number of absence days indicate a severe or minor accident, we set the text field color accordingly.

 {% highlight lua %}
 for index = 0, data.SAPAbsenceThisMonth.count - 1 do